 Figure 5.
 Structure of Padcev

 Blenrep (Belantamab mafodotin) consists of 3 components: 1) glycosylated humanized immunoglobulin G1 monoclonal antibody covalently linked to 2) microtubule inhibitor MMAF via 3) an anti-protease maleimide propyl linker.
 The antibody was produced in mammals (Chinese hamster ovaries) using recombinant DNA technology, and the microtubule inhibitor and linker were chemically synthesized.
 Approximately 4 mafodotin molecules were attached to each antibody molecule.
+On November 22, 2022, GSK announced the market withdrawal of Blenrep (belantamab mafodotin-blmf) following the request of the FDA.

 Figure 6.
 Structure of Blenrep